Steh/steh.github.io/_posts/2024-06-21-Splunk-Datamodel.md

 # List all objects in a specific datamodel
 | datamodelsimple type=objects datamodel=Authentication

-# List Attributes for a Specific Object in a Data Model
+# List Attributes (Fields) for a Specific Object in a Data Model
 | datamodelsimple type=attributes datamodel=Authentication nodename=Authentication.Failed_Authentication
 ```